Appyx/gpio-reflect/README.md

 * `wget https://github.com/Appyx/gpio-reflect/releases/download/SOMEVERSION`

-If there is a release for your OS you are lucky.
+If there is a release for your Raspbian OS you are lucky.
 If the kernel version does not match you can just try a version that is similar enough.

 If no version is working you have to do it the hard way.